Keeps you focused on the bigger picture

 How to make Self-Reflection a part of your life?

 The self-reflection is not necessarily a solo journey.
 It doesn’t come that easily to everyone.
-You can always take help of a friend or a therapist who can hold your hand and help you walk through the whole process.
-Try to change your habits and make self- reflection a regular part of your life.
+You can always take the help of a friend or a therapist who can hold your hand and help you walk through the whole process.
+Try to change your habits and make self-reflection a regular part of your life.

 There is no right or wrong in this approach.
-The results may differ from people to people.
+The results may differ from person to person.
 However, one thing is sure that this is one of the most powerful and liberating experiences that you ever have.
 Continuous practice can help you reach your full potential.